AbinavRavi/AbinavRavi.github.io/_posts/2020-05-03-Problem-of-learning.markdown

 The issue with supervised learning is that it works very well but in most fields the labelling of images requires an expert to label the data.
 This is a very cost expensive process.
 Imagine if I want to learn about cracks in a metal and learn about patterns associated with it it requires an expert to label it.
 The same goes for medical images like scans etc.

 A corresponding thought experiment in the real human learning can be very simple.
-When we are kids we are shown an apple and then taught that's is how an apple looks like.
+When we were kids we are shown an apple and then taught that's is how an apple looks like.
 We then taste the apple and extract features that each of us identify with an apple.
 Same with most items.
 We remember certain characteristics when come across a newer item and the next time we see it we identify it as the corresponding item.
 This is the task of classification.

 **Unsupervised learning**: